Zeerust: Natural features

 Two rivers flow through Zeerust, the Klein-Marico and the Karee spruit.
 Irrigation farming just outside the town relies on these water bodies.

 Development

 Olienhout Park

-In Zeerust there is also a small suburb named Olienhout Park, which is located before another suburb named Sandvlakte, with a population of about 250 residents, a few shops, a bar, Lutheran church, and a school.
+In Zeerust there is also a small suburb named Olienhout Park, which is located before another suburb named Sandvlakte, with a population of about 250 residents, a few shops, a bar, a Lutheran church, and a school.
 There is a township nearby named Ikageleng with about 1000 people.

 Mining

 The Zeerust Chromium Mine was first developed in 1942.
 Today this mine is a surface and underground operation, consisting of four distinct surface and underground workings extending 750 hectares.
 The ore mined is composed of chromite and magnetite.

 Access to Madikwe Game Reserve

 Madikwe Game Reserve can be accessed through Zeerust about 90 kilometres north of the town.

 Roads

 The N4 road (Platinum Highway) connects westwards to the Skilpadshek border with Botswana near Lobatse (52 kilometres away) and eastwards to Swartruggens, Rustenburg and Pretoria.

 The R49 road connects northwards to the Tlokweng border with Botswana near Gaborone (103 kilometres away) and south-west to Ottoshoop and Mafikeng.